 The Two-Shot Shingrix Vaccine Dilemma!

 Shingrix is given as two shots two to six months apart.
-At the moment, the vaccine is in short supply, so many people who would like to receive it are having trouble finding it.
+After its introduction in 2017, the vaccine was in short supply, so many people who wanted to receive it had trouble finding it.

 Betty in Richmond, VA ran into that exact problem: